rohan-sharma82/visionagri/raaz di gal.md

 # AgriVision AI - The Owner's Manual (Raaz Di Gal)

-Hello!
 This is your personal guide to understanding and making changes to the AgriVision AI application.
 This document is written for someone who isn't a professional coder.
 Think of it as the "secret key" (`raaz di gal`) to controlling your app.

 ---